SomeWeekendReading/someweekendreading.github.io/_posts/2023-03-15-covid-disgrace.md

 Much of my mind is not yet healed.
-While I know on some level that it takes 7-9 months for "brain fog" to clear up <sup id="fn12a">[[12]](#fn12)</sup> <sup id="fn13a">[[13]](#fn13)</sup>, it's nonetheless difficult wait.
+While I know on some level that it takes 7-9 months for "brain fog" to clear up <sup id="fn12a">[[12]](#fn12)</sup> <sup id="fn13a">[[13]](#fn13)</sup>, it's nonetheless a difficult wait.
 Being able to use my mind effectively has been a _huge_ part of my identity ever since childhood; COVID-19 has thus far taken that away from me.

 I _hope_ that since 7 months have elapsed, I should be returning to normal.
 But I have